Reedyuk/blue-falcon/README.md

 ### Android

-The Android sdk requires an Application context, we do this by using the init method on BlueFalcon.
+The Android sdk requires an Application context, we do this by using the init method on BlueFalcon, in this example we are calling the code from an activity.

 ```kotlin
 try {